RecipeShare Test Kitchen

-A traditional French baguette made with slow fermentation for exceptional flavor—crisp crust, airy crumb, and deeply aromatic.
-Makes 8 bakery-style loaves.
+A traditional French baguette made with slow fermentation for a crisp crust, airy crumb, and developed wheat flavor.
+Makes 8 slim loaves.

-Few things beat the aroma of freshly baked traditional French baguettes.
-This slow-fermented dough creates a baguette with a crispy, blistered crust and a tender, airy crumb—the kind you'd find in an artisan bakery in Paris.
-With just flour, water, salt, yeast, and a touch of liquid starter, you get deep, developed flavor and incredible texture.
+This slow-fermented dough creates a baguette with a crisp crust and a tender, airy crumb.
+With flour, water, salt, yeast, and a touch of liquid starter, the dough develops steady flavor without complicated handling.

 Slow-fermentation is the secret.
 Resting the dough for nearly 24 hours allows the yeast to work gradually, unlocking complex aromas and a subtle natural sweetness.
 Paired with proper kneading and shaping, the result is a baguette that’s light, crisp, and beautifully rustic.